 responded differently.
 In short, it produces predictions.

 Researchers have explored the possibility of estimating causal effects through survey research for decades.
 The belief is that a high-quality survey, coupled with an analytic method like percentage point effects simulation, can generate estimates of effect equivalent to those from a randomized controlled experiment.
-Through an experimenter's lens, the latter approach would be akin to quasi-experimentation, a method for estimating causal effects without random assignment.
+Through an experimenter's lens, the approach would be akin to quasi-experimentation, a method for estimating causal effects without random assignment.
 (See our research design FAQ.)